yardsale8/stat110_book/_sources/IntroToData/ComponentsOfData.rst

 and graphically.

-In particular, we will be looking to describe the **distribution** of the data, which which consists of a list of feasible values for the data along with how often these values tend to occur.
+In particular, we will be looking to describe the **distribution** of the data, which consists of a list of feasible values for the data along with how often these values tend to occur.
 When describing a distribution, we will focus on answer four questions.